 I am undertaking an interdisciplinary PhD, working across the School of Healthcare, School of Computing, and the Business School.
-I have been awarded a prestigious and cross-cutting interdisciplinary Global Challenge Doctoral Scholarship by the University of Leeds, for research that is aimed at tackling key global challenges.
+I have been awarded a prestigious and cross-cutting interdisciplinary Global Challenges Doctoral Scholarship by the University of Leeds, for research that is aimed at tackling key global challenges

-My research project looks at responsible innovation in the implementation of an open-source electronic health records (OS EHR) system in low and lower-middle income countries (LMICs), particularly resource-poor settings.
-Open-source EHRs are perceived as a social innovation (free software) that can improve healthcare delivery in LMICs, address high-costs and inflexibility associated with commercial (proprietary software) EHRs.
+My research project looks at responsible innovation in the implementation of an open-source electronic health records (EHRs) system in low and lower-middle income countries (LMICs), particularly resource-constrained settings that lack robust infrastructure, funding, technical expertise, and other key resources.
+Open-source EHRs can improve healthcare delivery in LMICs, address high-costs and inflexibility associated withcommercial EHRs to some extent.

-My research explores the role of local implementers who support the implementation of an OS EHR system on the ground, in particular social enterprises and non-governmental organisations/ non-profit organisations, with a key interest in challenges concerning implementation, ethics and end-user experience.
+My research explores the role of local implementers who support the implementation of an OS EHR system on the ground, in particular social enterprises and non-profit organisations - that support the adoption of an open-source EHR system in LMICs.

 European Group for Organizational Studies (EGOS)